vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     MBO's state to `owned_by_caller` and does not modify the CalleesRef.

-    This returns the `key` field from the MBO, which allows the process to determine which channel the message was sent on (for requests) or which request this is a reply to (for replies).
+    This returns the `current_key` field from the MBO, which allows the process to determine which channel the message was sent on (for requests) or which request this is a reply to (for replies).

 *   `zx_object_set_msgqueue(channel_or_callersref, msgqueue, key)`